Traffic safety camera pilot

 Introducing traffic safety cameras

-The City of Minneapolis plans to begin using traffic safety cameras as early as August 2025.
-The cameras will provide automated enforcement of speed limits starting at about five locations.
+The City of Minneapolis plans to begin using traffic safety cameras in September 2025.
+The cameras will provide automated enforcement of speed limits starting at five locations.

 The City plans to run the pilot program through July 2029.
 The City may expand up to a max of 42 camera locations.
 The program may also expand to include enforcement of red lights.